xxks-kkk/linuxjedi.co.uk/content/pages/name.md

 - Facebook helps me to figure out the prounciation as "ZE-yoo-AHN HOO".
 Sounds pretty close.
 - Simply call me "Zack" and forget about Chinese prounciation nonsense.

-If you have a trick that is different from above.
-Feel free to shoot me an email.
+If you have a trick that is different from above, feel free to shoot me an email.

 ## FAQ